PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:46:02
+Last updated: 2024-04-13 17:46:38
-Random Quote: "Cap'n Cook?"
-That's not you?
-Like I said, no one is looking for you. - Walter White
+Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper